 Then there’s domestic flights, which have offered a more flexible option in a year that has been marked by rail strikes.
 The much-derided Air Passenger Duty was also cut earlier this year, making internal air journeys cheaper.
 As rail fares increase, the number of people interested in flying domestically is likely to increase.
 For the south west, this might mean flying from Newquay to Gatwick – there are three flights a day – but domestic flights are also looking to change the way people transfer to larger airports that offer more routes.
 So rather than travelling to London or Manchester by car or train for an onward international flight, Newquay is positioning itself as a ‘gateway’ to other destinations, through connecting flights to the two major cities.

-Both representatives were keen to point out to Telegraph Travel that sustainability is a key concern for them.
+Both representatives were keen to point out to Telegraph Travel that sustainability is a key concern.
 Andrew Bell said that the airports do have a responsibility to consider the environment, while Andrew Boomer pointed to developments in sustainable aviation fuel as a potential solution.
 Both also emphasised that their airports aren’t solely concerned with transporting holidaymakers.
 Their ancillary functions, they argue, are extremely vast, with the amount of people they employ crucial to the local economy.
 At Bournemouth, around 300 staff are employed at the airport, with 4,000 more working at businesses on the campus site.

 “It’s a magnet for economic activity,” says Andrew Bell.
 “Regional airports have the space and flexibility to offer themselves as a place to innovate.”
 Training pilots and ground staff, developing aircraft design, and performing maintenance on aeroplanes; it all takes place at the UK’s smaller airports.